msirrele/ng-loopback-starter/README.md

+# ng-loopback-starter
+Starting code base to build MEAN web applications using ng and Loopback

 ##### NOTE:
 * By default, Loopback has route authorization enabled, which we may not want to handle when initially starting development.
 However, this should be re-enabled if your web application is going to be used in production!